killbill/killbill-cloud/ansible/README.md

 Tomcat will automatically be restarted is `catalina_home` is defined.

-## tomcat_ubuntu playbook
+## tomcat.yml playbook

-Example playbook on how to install Tomcat on Ubuntu:
+Example playbook on how to install Tomcat (Java is a pre-requisite):

 ```
-ansible-playbook -i <HOST_FILE> tomcat_ubuntu.yml
+ansible-playbook -i <HOST_FILE> tomcat.yml
 ansible-playbook -i <HOST_FILE> play.yml
 ```